 These materials comprise any type and/or combination of aggregates and binders.
 They are non-flowable mixes that will normally require compaction on site, and will be capable of achieving strengths equivalent to FCRs in their compacted state.
-These materials may be used on a trial basis by prior agreement with the road authority and following the approval trial procedure detailed in Appendix A9.5.
+These materials may be used on a trial basis by prior agreement with the Authority and following the approval trial procedure detailed in Appendix A9.5.

-iv) Hydraulically bound mixtures (HBM)
+iv) Hydraulically Bound Mixtures (HBM)